Publishing a simple web portfolio on Netlify

-You don't need to follow this walkthrough exactly.
+You don't need to follow this guide exactly.
 If you know what you're doing, skip around.
 The worst thing that can happen is your site doesn't go live.
 Which means you get to troubleshoot and make it better. ✨

 What you will need